 Glossary of GPS Terms

-mode in which a position is identified with respect to a well-defined coordinate system, commonly a geocentric system (i.e., a system whose point of origin coincides with the center of mass of the earth).
+Positioning mode in which a position is identified with respect to a well-defined coordinate system, commonly a geocentric system (i.e., a system whose point of origin coincides with the center of mass of the Earth).

 A data file that contains orbit information on all satellites, clock corrections, and atmospheric delay parameters.
 It is transmitted by a GPS satellite to a GPS receiver, where it facilitates rapid satellite vehicle acquisition within GPS receivers.
 Almanac data must be acquired before GPS navigation can begin.

 The ability of a receiver to start position calculations without being given an approximate location and time.

 A characteristic that describes a feature.
 Attributes can be thought of as questions that are asked about the feature.

 The number of hours per day that a particular location has sufficient satellites (above the specified elevation angle and less than the specified PDOP value) to make a GPS position fix.

 A baseline consists of a pair of stations for which simultaneous GPS data has been collected.

 Also called a reference station.
 A receiver is set up on a known location specifically to collect data for differentially correcting rover files.
 The base station calculates the error for each satellite and, through differential correction, improves the accuracy of GPS positions collected at unknown locations by a roving GPS receiver.